Superconductivity-enhanced spin pumping: Role of Andreev resonances

-Generically, the mixing conductance given in Eq.~\eqref{mc} is a complex number whose real part governs the spin pumping current \cite{sk}.
-After a straightforward calculation three distinct regimes are recognized for subgap energies:
+Generically, the mixing conductance given in Eq.~\eqref{mc} is a complex number the real part of which governs the average spin pumping and the associated Gilbert damping \cite{sk}.
+After a straightforward calculation in the ballistic regime, three distinct regimes are recognized for subgap energies: